igor-pavlyushchik/users/HELP.md

 kubectl port-forward pod/usersdb-pod-0 5432:5432 -n=k8s-program - to get access to db from local env

+# To play with helm for users server:
+helm CLI from helm dir:
+helm install users ./users
+helm get manifest users     // retrieve the release and see the actual template that was loaded helm uninstall users
+// To install using not default values file: helm install --values ./users/values-test.yaml  users ./users

 # For info:
 docker build -t igorpavlyushchik/users-application:1.0.0 ./
 docker push igorpavlyushchik/users-application:1.0.0